ietf-github-services/datatracker-tweet/INSTALL.md

 ## 1. Clone this Repo

 This service isn't provided in a central repo because we don't want to have your credentials.
-Create a copy, preferably in your WG's organisation.
+Create a copy, by using this repo as a template, or forking it.

 ## 2. Create a Twitter Application